 Many perceive Florida as the model of how to handle the pandemic.
-With fewer deaths and hospitalizations, fewer mandates, fewer school closings, Florida’s economy has remained largely open.
+With fewer deaths and hospitalizations, fewer mandates, and fewer school closings, Florida’s economy has remained largely open.
 Its economy is much stronger than the nation’s economy.
 Even people from other states are referring to Florida as a “free state.”

 Impact on Flagler County and Palm Coast

-Florida’s future growth is forecast to concentrate along the Tampa, Orlando, Jacksonville crescent, following I-95 and I-4.
+Florida’s future growth is forecast to concentrate along the Tampa, Orlando, and Jacksonville crescent, following I-95 and I-4.
 Flagler sits astride this crescent.
 It also has an abundance of attributes that the new wave of transplants seeks.

-Healthcare: Although 31.2% of the county’s population is aged 65 or over (well above the Florida rate and nearly double the national rate), the county’s Covid death and hospitalization rates have remained among the lowest among Florida’s 67 counties.
+Healthcare: Although 31.2% of the country’s population is aged 65 or over (well above the Florida rate and nearly double the national rate), the county’s Covid death and hospitalization rates have remained among the lowest among Florida’s 67 counties.
 A second hospital is under construction and a third is planned.
 Additionally, the University of North Florida and Jacksonville University recently opened satellite campuses for undergraduate and graduate-level healthcare professionals in Palm Coast.
 The University of Florida has similar plans.
 Palm Coast is poised to become a healthcare mecca.